-The reason I like to write something about Equinox is that it is a Minor Blues with a "hidden reference" to the Autumnal Equinox.
-I found out about that thanks to a post by Facebook friend Robert Aguirre, who shared his idea online around the 23rd of September.
+The reason I like to write something about Equinox is that it is a Minor Blues with a “hidden reference” to the Autumnal Equinox.
+I found out about that thanks to a post by Facebook friend Robert Aguirre, who shared his finding online around the 23rd of September.

 But, before we look into that, first a couple of words about what an Equinox is, in case you are not familiar with that term: